kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

   * Possibly remove and reseat if in doubt

 Relating to Power
+* Check the input power supply.
-* Check voltage and polarity of power supply
+  * Check voltage (5V) and polarity (centre positive) of power supply.
+  * Check the power supply is well regulated, with  little noise.
+  * Potentially try a different power supply to see if this works.
+* Ensure Power is getting to all components.
-  * Check power is being transferred through the barrel jack
+  * Check power is being transferred through the barrel jack.
-  * Check the main switch is switching power on and off
+  * Check the main switch is switching power on and off.
-* Ensure Power is getting to all components
-  * Check voltages across power pins of all IC's are showing 5V
+  * Check voltages across power pins of all IC's are showing 5V.
-  * Alternately check for continuity of VCC, and GND pins to known pins
+  * Alternately check for continuity of VCC, and GND pins to known pins.
-* Check electrolytic capacitors are installed with correct polarity
+* Check electrolytic capacitors are installed with correct polarity.

 Configuration
 * Check solder jumpers are bridged correctly
-  * For 3 pin umpers, ensure no continuity between soldered and the unsoldered Pads
+  * For 3 pin jumpers, ensure no continuity between soldered and un-soldered pads.
 * Check all required jumpers are correctly installed.

-Clock
+Main Clock
 * Ensure main crystal oscillator is generating 10.6445 Mhz
+  * If not consider installing patch capacitor

 Video/CPU
-* This is a much bigger topic, follow other TRS-80 troubleshooting guides
+* This is a much bigger topic, follow other TRS-80 troubleshooting guides.

 ## Usage Notes